Villa I Tatti: History

 For almost sixty years Villa I Tatti was the home of Bernard Berenson (1865–1959), the connoisseur whose attributions of early Italian Renaissance painting guided scholarship and collecting in this field for the first half of the twentieth century.

 The property originated as a seventeenth-century farmhouse given to the expatriate English John Temple Leader in 1854 after being owned by multiple Italian families.
 In 1900, Bernard Berenson married Mary Whitall Pearsall Smith, who had formerly been married to the British politician Frank Costelloe.
 Mary came from a liberal Quaker family from Philadelphia, and had two daughters from her previous marriage, but the marriage to Berenson remained childless.
-The couple moved to I Tatti shortly before their marriage, first renting the property from Temple Leader, and about 1907 (Note: sources differ on whether the purchase happened in 1906, 1907 or 1908) buying it outright from Temple Leader's heir, the 3rd Baron Westbury.
+The couple moved to I Tatti shortly before their marriage, first renting the property from Temple Leader, and about 1907 (Note: sources differ on whether the purchase happened in 1906, 1907 or 1908) buying it outright from Temple Leader's heir, Richard Bethell, 3rd Baron Westbury.
 Under Mary Berenson's supervision, the property was transformed into a Renaissance-style villa with the assistance of the English architect and writer Geoffrey Scott, while a formal garden in the Anglo-Italian Renaissance style was laid out by the English landscape architect Cecil Pinsent.
 This work was completed in 1915.

 Mary and Bernard Berenson envisaged Villa I Tatti as a "lay monastery" for the leisurely study of Mediterranean culture through its art.
 Bernard was against academic production, specialization, degrees, and what are now called in the Italian academic world "titoli", and instead prized the slow maturing of ideas in tranquil contemplation.
 He considered his own achievement to lie as much in conversation as in writing.

 Berenson died at the age of 94 in 1959 after bequeathing the estate, the collection, and the library to Harvard University.
 "Villa I Tatti, The Harvard Center for Italian Renaissance Studies", as it was officially named, opened its doors to six fellows in 1961.
 Since then it has welcomed over 700 fellows and visiting scholars from the United States and Canada, Japan, Australia, and almost all of the European countries.